DataFog/datafog-python/README.md

 You'll notice that we use async functions liberally throughout the SDK - given the nature of the functions we're providing and the extension of DataFog into API/other formats, this allows the functions to be more easily adapted for those uses.

-## Contributing

-DataFog is a community-driven **open-source** platform and we've been fortunate to have a small and growing contributor base.
-We'd love to hear ideas, feedback, suggestions for improvement - anything on your mind about what you think can be done to make DataFog better!
-Join our [Discord](https://discord.gg/bzDth394R4) and join our growing community.

----

 ### Dev Notes